<< Mathematical Curiosities

 Atail P P Bhead

-Now imagine these reflections being done in their given order.
+Now imagine the reflections being done through these planes in that their given order.
 The two reflections through plane P in the middle cancel, and we are left with the single paddelrad

 Atail Bhead

-Tom Verhoeff puts it this way in Composing Rotations via Hamilton Turns (after some abridgement and minor copyediting):
+Tom Verhoeff puts it this way in Composing Rotations via Hamilton Turns (abridged and copyedited):

 A Turn is a directed arc on a great circle of the unit sphere.
 Turns can be added like vectors, by sliding them along their great circle to place them head-to-tail.
-A rotation operation corresponds to a Turn that spans one-half of the rotation angle on the great circle perpendicular to the rotation axis.
+A rotation operation corresponds to a Turn on the great circle perpendicular to the rotation axis, of length one-half the rotation angle.

 The way of adding paddelrads in the proof is identical to the head-to-tail way of adding the associated curved arrows.